SERVICE DOG TRAINING

 Everyone enjoyed the doggie clothing store.

 This was the most aggressive Chihuahua of them all.
+It needed training.

-Mena and her friends watch the sunset and migrating birds.
+The service dogs in training watch the sunset and migrating birds.

 Doing the right thing is a reward in itself.